agrippa/spark-swat/README.md

-I'll assume that you already have a Spark cluster deployed and environment variables like `SPARK_HOME`, `HADOOP_HOME`, and `JAVA_HOME` set appropriately. `CL_HOME` should point to the root directory of your OpenCL installation.
-You should also set `SWAT_HOME` to point to the spark-swat directory you clone this repo to.
+I'll assume that you already have a Spark cluster deployed and environment variables like `SPARK_HOME`, `HADOOP_HOME`, and `JAVA_HOME` set appropriately. `CL_HOME` should point to the root directory of your OpenCL installation if you are not on OS X. You should also set `SWAT_HOME` to point to the spark-swat directory you clone this repo to.

 1. Check out APARAPI-SWAT from its repo and build: